codemagic-ci-cd/codemagic-docs/content/getting-started/yaml.md

         fi
 ```

 Note that in this example the `SUCCESS` file will not be created if some build step failed.
-Publishing script will be executed regardless of final build status.
+The publishing script will be executed regardless of the final build status.

 ## Conditional build triggers